 Reproductive and Infant Health, Cost & Value, Health Policy Decision-Making, Infectious Disease

 Ashley Leech is an Assistant Professor in the Department of Health Policy at the Vanderbilt University School of Medicine.
-Dr. Leech’s research combines health services research and health economic methods to answer questions related to healthcare access, delivery, resource allocation and use, and outcomes for reproductive-age women and their children.
-She is particularly interested in issues affecting vulnerable groups such as low-income and minority women, and the periods of pre-conception planning, pregnancy, postnatal care, and infant health.
+Dr. Leech’s research combines health services research and health economic methods to answer questions related to healthcare access, delivery, resource allocation, and use, and outcomes for reproductive-age women and their children.
+She is the Principal Investigator of an NIH/NIDA-funded career development award on Advancing Treatment Outcomes for Pregnant Women with Opioid Use Disorder where she is using decision science methodology to promote the coverage and adoption of high-value healthcare for pregnant women with opioid use disorder, a population that disproportionately faces major impediments to care.